 Very sore chest + very large chest

 I noticed my chest was sore even before I knew I was pregnant.
 (That’s one of the reasons I took a test a week before my expected period, and it came up positive even then.)
 And, within the first month, my chest went from a B/C cup to a D cup.
 So, buying new sports bras was necessary almost immediately.
 I needed a lot more support for running to even be an option!
-The Brooks Juno and this one from Amazon have been my favorite.
+The Shefit Ultimate Sports Bra and this one from Amazon were my favorite.

 I had severe sacrum pain in my first trimester, so much so that I could barely walk at times.
 I’ve had issues with my sacrum for years, and my OBGYN told me that it was far too early to have sacrum pain related to pregnancy.
 She also said it was too early for the relaxin hormone to be impacting it to that level.

 But, when I explained that I felt something slip out of place while doing a PT exercises for my ankle, she suggested doing to PT specifically to address my sacrum.
 So, I started going to PT for both my sacrum AND ankle.
 We worked on strengthening the whole pelvic/hip area and also on loosening up my piriformis.
 By the start of my second trimester, my sacrum pain improved drastically.
 I also saw a chiropractor regularly who specializes in prenatal care.

 Another thing I noticed right away was a feeling of breathlessness.
 Since I hadn’t been running consistently due to my injury, I wasn’t sure if it was pregnancy-related or just a result of lack of running!
-But, I’m pretty sure it was pregnancy related since one of my running friends told me she experienced the exactly same thing early in her pregnancy.
+But, I’m pretty sure it was pregnancy-related since one of my running friends told me she experienced the exact same thing early in her pregnancy.
 Plus, I had still been doing cardio with the Peloton.
 I especially noticed breathlessness any time I tried to run up a hill (which happens a lot where I live!), far more than typical hill challenges.
 So, I just took a lot of walk breaks.